Group of automorphisms for strongly quasi invariant states: Automorphism group and quasi invariant states

 \subsection{$G$-invariance and $G$-strongly quasi invariance}

-We briefly review some definitions and properties of quasi invariant states, respectively, strongly quasi invariant states with respect to an automorphism group on a von Neumann algebra from the reference \cite{AcDh}.
-Let $\mathcal A$ be a von Neumann algebra and $G$ be a group of normal $*$-automorphisms of $\mathcal A$. \begin{define} A faithful normal state $\varphi$ on $\mathcal A$ is called a $G$-quasi invariant if for all $g\in G$ there exists $x_g\in \mathcal A$ such that
+We briefly review some definitions and properties of quasi invariant states, respectively, of strongly quasi invariant states with respect to an automorphism group on a von Neumann algebra from the reference \cite{AcDh}.
+Let $\mathcal A$ be a von Neumann algebra and let $G$ be a topological group which has a strongly continuous representation $\{\tau_g:g\in G\}$ of normal $*$-automorphisms on $\mathcal A$.
+For notational simplicity, we write $g(a)$ for $\tau_g(a)$, $a\in \mathcal A$, and the strong continuity means that